-- Staff should only use official School-provided email accounts to communicate with pupils, parents or carers.
-Personal email accounts should not be used to contact any of these people and should not be accessed during School hours; - Emails sent from School accounts should be professionally and carefully written.
+Staff should only use official School-provided email accounts to communicate with pupils, parents or carers.
+Personal email accounts should not be used to contact any of these people and should not be accessed during School hours;

+- Emails sent from School accounts should be professionally and carefully written.
 Staff are representing the School at all times and should take this into account when entering into any email communications; - Staff must tell their manager or a member of the Senior Leadership Team if they receive any offensive, threatening or unsuitable emails either from within the School or from an external account.
 They should not attempt to deal with this themselves; - The forwarding of chain messages is not permitted in School, and - Staff should only use pupil initials in email subject titles.

-Pupils should be aware of the following when using email in School, and will be taught to follow these guidelines through the ICT curriculum and in any instance where email is being used within the curriculum or in class:
+Pupils should be aware of the following when using email in School, and will be expected to follow these guidelines where email is being used within the curriculum or in class: